-The Friends of Chaco is a New Mexico nonprofit 501(c)(3) corporation created to assist and support Chaco Culture National Historical Park.
+The Chaco Culture Conservancy was formed in 2020 with the merger of the Friends of Chaco and the Friends of Aztec Ruins.
+The Conservancy is a New Mexico nonprofit 501(c)(3) corporation created to assist and support Chaco Culture National Historical Park and Aztec Ruins National Monument.
 We engage in a variety of educational and outreach activities that help benefit visitors and help protect the two parks.
-The Conservancy is an all volunteer organization, 100% of your donations go to support our educational activities.
 Chaco Culture National Historical Park is located 150 miles northwest of Albuquerque, NM.
+Aztec Ruins National Monument located directly north, 55 miles, as the crow flies, in the city of Aztec, NM.

 Members of the Board